fjossinet/RNArtistCore/README.md

 RNArtistCore exposes a domain-specific language (DSL) to write scripts more easily.
 You can have a look at examples in the file scripts/dsl.kts

-To run a script, you need to have the [kotlin command installed on you computer](https://kotlinlang.org/docs/tutorials/command-line.html).

-To run a script, type the following command:
+To run a script, you need to type the following command:

-<pre>kotlin -cp target/rnartistcore-{version}-jar-with-dependencies.jar your_script.kts</pre>
+<pre>java -jar target/rnartistcore-{version}-jar-with-dependencies.jar your_script.kts</pre>

 ### <a name="script"></a>How to write your scripts